watterott/Wattuino/README.md

 * Arduino Bootloader (optiboot) with auto baud rate detection
 * LC filter on AVCC of the AVR microcontroller
 * All pins of the AVR are available (also ADC6, ADC7)
-* 5V or 3.3V voltage regulator with over current protection
+* 5V or 3.3V LDO voltage regulator with over current protection (TS5204)